MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

 | METHOD_IN_DIRECT or METHOD_OUT_DIRECT |Used in some high speed HW I/O    |[Using Direct I/O](https://docs.microsoft.com/windows-hardware/drivers/kernel/using-direct-i-o) |
 | METHOD_NEITHER |Avoid if possible |[Using Neither Buffered Nor Direct I/O](https://docs.microsoft.com/windows-hardware/drivers/kernel/using-neither-buffered-nor-direct-i-o)|

 In general buffered I/O is recomended as it provides the most secure buffering methods.
-But, even when using buffered I/O there are risks such as embedded pointers that must be mitigated.
+But even when using buffered I/O there are risks, such as embedded pointers that must be mitigated.

-For more information about the working with buffers in IOCTLs, see [Methods for Accessing Data Buffers](https://docs.microsoft.com/windows-hardware/drivers/kernel/methods-for-accessing-data-buffers)
+For more information about working with buffers in IOCTLs, see [Methods for Accessing Data Buffers](https://docs.microsoft.com/windows-hardware/drivers/kernel/methods-for-accessing-data-buffers).

 **Errors in use of IOCTL buffered I/O**

-Check the size of IOCTL related buffers.
+- Check the size of IOCTL related buffers.
 For more information, see [Failure to Check the Size of Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545679).

-Properly initialize output buffers.
+- Properly initialize output buffers.
 For more information, see [Failure to Initialize Output Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545693).

-Properly validate variable-length buffers.
+- Properly validate variable-length buffers.
 For more information, see [Failure to Validate Variable-Length Buffers](https://msdn.microsoft.com/library/windows/hardware/ff545709).

 **Errors in IOCTL direct I/O**

 Handle zero-length buffers correctly.
 For more information, see [Errors in Direct I/O](https://msdn.microsoft.com/library/windows/hardware/ff544300).

-**Errors in referencing user-space addresses** Pointers embedded in buffered I/O requests must be validated.
+**Errors in referencing user-space addresses**
+- Validate pointers embedded in buffered I/O requests.
 For more information, see [Errors in Referencing User-Space Addresses](https://msdn.microsoft.com/library/windows/hardware/ff544308).

-Validate any address in user space before trying to use it, using APIs such as [**ProbeForRead**](https://msdn.microsoft.com/library/windows/hardware/ff559876) and [**ProbeForWrite**](https://msdn.microsoft.com/library/windows/hardware/ff559879) when appropriate.
+- Validate any address in the user space before trying to use it, using APIs such as [**ProbeForRead**](https://msdn.microsoft.com/library/windows/hardware/ff559876) and [**ProbeForWrite**](https://msdn.microsoft.com/library/windows/hardware/ff559879) when appropriate.

 **Driver code must make correct use of memory**

-All driver pool allocations must be in NX pool.
-Using non-executable memory pools, it is inherently more secure as compared to executable non-paged (NP) pool, and provides better protection against overflow attacks.
+- All driver pool allocations must be in non-executable (NX) pool.
+Using NX memory pools is inherently more secure than using executable non-paged (NP) pools, and provides better protection against overflow attacks.
 For more information about the related device fundamentals test, see [Device.DevFund.Memory.NXPool](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfundmemory).

-Device driver must properly handle various user-mode as well as kernel to kernel I/O requests.
+- Device drivers must properly handle various user-mode, as well as kernel to kernel I/O, requests.
 For more information about the related device fundamentals test, see [Device.DevFund.Reliability.BasicSecurity](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/device-devfund#devicedevfundreliability).

 To allow drivers to support HVCI virtualization, there are additional memory requirements.
 For more information, see [Device Guard Compatibility](#dgc) later in this topic.

 **Handles**

-Validate handles passed between user-mode and kernel-mode memory.
+- Validate handles passed between user-mode and kernel-mode memory.
 For more information, see [Handle Management](https://msdn.microsoft.com/library/windows/hardware/ff547382).

-Validate object handles.
+- Validate object handles.
 For more information, see [Failure to Validate Object Handles](https://msdn.microsoft.com/library/windows/hardware/ff545703).

 **Device objects**

-Secure device objects.
+- Secure device objects.
 For more information, see [Securing Device Objects](https://msdn.microsoft.com/library/windows/hardware/ff563688).

-Validate device objects.
+- Validate device objects.
 For more information, see [Failure to Validate Device Objects](https://msdn.microsoft.com/library/windows/hardware/ff545700).

 **IRP**

 **Validate IRP input values**

 Validate all values that are associated with an IRP, such as buffer addresses and lengths.
-The following topics provide information about validating IRP input values.
+The following articles provide information about validating IRP input values:

 [DispatchReadWrite Using Buffered I/O](https://msdn.microsoft.com/library/windows/hardware/ff543388)